-Vitamin Zzz is SHC’s latest effort to spread awareness about All Things Sleep: sleep health, sleep disorders, sleep medicine, sleep hygiene, and much more.
+Vitamin ZZZ is SleepyHeadCENTRAL’s (SHC’s) literary effort to spread awareness about All Things Sleep: sleep health, sleep disorders, sleep medicine, sleep hygiene, and much more.

-After a trial run of poetry and short prose in July, SHC now seeks to dedicate a monthly post to creative literary expression about anything related to sleep and dreams.
+After a trial run of poetry and short prose in July 2017, SHC has now dedicated time and space for a digital literary quarterly that houses and celebrates creative literary expression about anything related to sleep and dreams.

 While SHC is a news/curation site, I (the curator) think including art that conveys the value and importance of sleep can be just as inspiring and efficacious, so I want to make sure this effort works for all involved.

 This is stepping a bit outside the box of traditional medical advocacy, but that’s precisely why I’m doing it.